 “These Democrat subsidies mean the federal government is sending billions of YOUR dollars directly to insurance companies with ZERO accountability or assurance they are actually helping people,” Sen. Rick Scott, Florida Republican, said on social media.

-The nonprofit Paragon Health Institute analyzed public health data and found Obamacare marketplace enrollees with no medical claims more than tripled from 2021, when the enhanced subsidies were enacted, to 2024.
+The nonprofit Paragon Health Institute analyzed public health data and found that the number of Obamacare marketplace enrollees with no medical claims more than tripled from 2021, when the enhanced subsidies were enacted, to 2024.

 “The likely issue: millions of enrollees had other forms of coverage or were enrolled without their knowledge,” Paragon said.

-The pandemic enhancements have also led to increased fraud since the lowest eligible earners, households with annual incomes between 100% and 150% of the federal poverty level, no longer have to contribute any share of their premium costs.
+The pandemic emergency enhancements have also led to increased fraud because the lowest eligible earners, households with annual incomes of 100% to 150% of the federal poverty level, no longer have to contribute any share of their premium costs.

-The CBO estimates that 2.3 million Obamacare enrollees overstated their income in 2025 so that they would be deemed eligible for the subsidies instead of Medicaid.
+The CBO estimates that 2.3 million Obamacare enrollees overstated their income this year so they would be deemed eligible for the subsidies instead of Medicaid.
 The problem is particularly acute in states that opted against expanding Medicaid to cover adults with incomes up to 138% of the federal poverty level, as the Obamacare law allowed.

-KFF, a nonprofit health policy research organization, said many overstatements of income are unintentional, coming from individuals with low wages and unstable work being off in their projections.
+KFF, a nonprofit health policy research organization, said many overstatements of income are unintentional and come from people with low wages and unstable work who are off in their projections.

-Broader marketplace fraud comes from agents and brokers who receive commissions from health insurance companies and are enrolling individuals or switching their plans without their consent, KFF said.
+Broader marketplace fraud comes from agents and brokers who receive commissions from health insurance companies and enroll people or switch their plans without their consent, KFF said.

 Senate Democrats proposed legislation to require audits of agent and broker enrollments and impose penalties for fraud.
 Republicans, through executive action and legislation, are cracking down on consumer misrepresentations but have taken limited action against brokers.